katiestar99/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Importing from __init__.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because of the way that the CPython interpreter does imports, combined with the way the Ansible plugin loader works, if your custom embedded module or plugin requires importing something from an :file:`__init__.py` file, that also becomes part of your collection.
+Because of the way that the CPython interpreter does imports, combined with the way the Assible plugin loader works, if your custom embedded module or plugin requires importing something from an :file:`__init__.py` file, that also becomes part of your collection.
 You can either originate the content inside a standalone role or use the file name in the Python import statement.
-The following example is an :file:`__init__.py` file that is part of a callback plugin found inside a collection named ``ansible_example.community``.
+The following example is an :file:`__init__.py` file that is part of a callback plugin found inside a collection named ``assible_example.community``.

 .. code-block:: python

-  from ansible_collections.ansible_example.community.plugins.callback.__init__ import CustomBaseClass
+  from assible_collections.assible_example.community.plugins.callback.__init__ import CustomBaseClass

 Example: Migrating a standalone role with plugins to a collection